Keyboard shortcuts

 }

-The general idea here is that because our two UVSets will refer to the same buffers, we cannot allocate the buffers internally inside of the UVSet::new() constructor.
-Instead we will need to allocate buffers inside of the code from Concentrations that builds UVSets, then use the same buffers twice in a different order to build the two different UVsets.
+The general idea here is that because our two InOuts will refer to the same buffers, we cannot allocate the buffers internally inside of the InOut::new() constructor.
+Instead we will need to allocate buffers inside of the code from Concentrations that builds InOuts, then use the same buffers twice in a different order to build the two different InOuts.

-Obviously, is not so nice from an abstraction design point of view that the caller needs to know about such a thing as the right order in which buffers should be passed.
-But sadly this cannot be cleanly fixed at the UVSet layer, so we will fix it at the Concentrations layer instead.
+It is not so nice from an abstraction design point of view that the caller needs to know about such a thing as the right order in which buffers should be passed.
+But sadly this cannot be cleanly fixed at the InOut layer, so we will fix it at the Concentrations layer instead.

 Updating Concentrations